 Another aspect of the Honda HR-V’s lifespan to consider is how soon it will rust.
 A few owners reported rusted panels after a few years of owning the car.
 Some reports even described seeing rust appear in the first year of ownership.
 Keep in mind that factors such as regional weather conditions and storage can accelerate rust, however.

-When compared to other compact SUVs, the Honda HR-V has better fuel economy.
-For example, the Mazda CX-3 and the Buick Encore will give you a much lesser mileage (an average of 150,000 miles).
-That said, many competing brands, such as the Chevrolet Trax, have about the same mileage as the Honda HR-V.
+When compared to other compact SUVs, the Honda HR-V tends to last longer.
+For example, Buick Encore problems are severe enough that owners can only average around 150,000 miles of use before it has to be junked.
+That said, many other competing vehicles, such as the Chevrolet Trax, have about the same life expectancy as the Honda HR-V.

 Fortunately, despite reports of several issues, the Honda HR-V has had few recalls over the years.
 This is in stark contrast to other small SUV’s in the Honda lineup.
 For example, my list of Honda CR-V problems included an excessively long list of recalls.
 There was basically a recall for every model year.